Juloos/MCDatapack.BetterBacap/README.md

 Once in your world, the datapack should automatically load itself and the supported extensions correctly.

+In case of any extension added after the installation of BetterBacap, you will need to reinstall it with `/function bac_tracker:reinstall`.

 ## How to use

 BetterBacap overrides the `Advancement Scoreboard Display Settings` menu to create a new interface for its features.
 The interface is kept similar to the original one for a seamless experience.